demisto/content/Packs/FTP/Integrations/FTP/README.md

 ### ftp-ls

 ***
-List all the files under current folder.
+List all the files under the current folder.

 #### Base Command